If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Envato Elements

-Whether someone’s singing your praises or pointing out your flaws, your reaction is the same — a non-committal shrug or a brief “noted”.
-This equal dismissal of positive and negative feedback can make you seem impervious to people’s opinions.
+Whether someone’s singing your praises or pointing out your flaws, your reaction is the same: a non-committal shrug or a brief “noted”.
+The equal dismissal of positive and negative feedback can make you seem impervious to people’s opinions.
 While it’s healthy not to be overly swayed by what other people think, showing some response to feedback helps people feel their input is valued.

 11. You don’t share personal stories.